 -Over time everyone is getting fired and being replaced by younger, cheaper, more temporary, more robotic, versions of you.
 You see this but are afraid to do anything about it.

 And of course when we get home from work there is even more stress.
 In America today, we are witnessing a breakdown of the family unlike anything we have ever seen before.
-The United States leads the world in divorce and in single person households.
+The United States leads the world in divorce and in single person households, and they have seen a massive increase in recent years of couples seeking out help from local divorce lawyers.
 We are having an increasingly difficult time relating to one another, and many of us drown our sorrows in our addictions.
 We are addicted to pills, to alcohol, to food, to entertainment, to sex, to gambling, to shopping and to anything else that will make us feel good and forget about our problems for a while.

 The following is a collection of facts and statistics that prove that America is being absolutely consumed by fear, stress, anger and depression…